Taylor-McNeil/Hello-World-Solidity/README.md

 This tutorials can be found  <a href ="https://medium.com/etherereum-salon/hello-ethereum-solan-contract-4643118a6119"> here </a> &
 <a href = "https://medium.com/etherereum-salon/eth-testing-472c2f73b4c3"> here </a>
 These tutorials were assigned by my Blockchain & Applications class.
 I am in no way claiming that I created these.
 I am only following them and learning.
+This is part two of assignment four.

 <h2> :floppy_disk: Installation </h2>